Keeper-Wallet/Keeper-Wallet-Extension/README.md

 });
 ```

-If a website is not trusted, events won't show.
+If a website is not trusted, events won't be displayed.

 #### auth

 This is a method for obtaining a signature of authorization data while verifying Waves' user.
-It works the same way as [Web Auth API](https://docs.waves.exchange/en/waves-exchange/waves-exchange-client-api/waves-exchange-web-auth-api).
+If the the signature is valid, be sure that the given blockchain account belongs to that user.

 Example: